Chapter Five: Design by Committee and an Epidemic

 5. The windows are in some important instances masked by the Galleries.

-Fortunately for Thornton, saving face proved as important to the meeting as coming up with a workable design.
-Jefferson assured the president that the results of the meeting justified Thornton's getting the award for the best design.
-Their enthusiasm for his design had not been misplaced, and the alteration "made by Mr Hallet in the plan drawn by him has preserved the most valuable ideas of the original and rendered them susceptible of execution; so that it is considered as Dr Thornton’s plan reduced into practicable form.
-The persons consulted agreed that in this reformed plan the objections before stated were entirely remedied; and that it is on the whole a work of great merit."
+So, Jefferson concluded that Hallet's plan "has preserved the most valuable ideas of the original and rendered them susceptible of execution; so that it is considered as Dr Thornton’s plan reduced into practicable form.
+The persons consulted agreed that in this reformed plan the objections before stated were entirely remedied; and that it is on the whole a work of great merit....
+It was further their opinion that the reformed plan would not cost more than half what the original one would."

 In a July 25 letter to the commissioners, the president enclosed Jefferson's letter, gave his own version of the meeting and his decision about the plan to be used.
 He noted that both builders brought by Thornton thought Hallet's objections valid.
 Carstairs "who appeared to have studied the matter with most attention, pronounced them irremidiable without an alteration in some parts of the plan...."
 But the president also opined that the plan decided upon preserved “the original ideas of Doctor Thornton."
 He put it this way: "The plan produced by Mr Hallett, altho’ preserving the original ideas of Doctor Thornton, and such as might upon the whole, be considered as his plan, was free from these objections."
 It was the plan the two builders "as practical Architects, would chuse to execute."
 Hallet's plan had an added advantage: "Besides which, you will see, that, in the opinion of those Gentlemen, the plan executed according to Mr Hallett’s ideas would not cost more than one half of what it would if executed according to Doctr Thornton’s."